Emerging Economy Task Force

 The EETF is composed of 14 members, appointed for their expertise, experience, and demonstrated ability to contribute to the discussion and delivery of the mandate.

-The Task Force will undertake its engagement, assessment and advisory work starting in the summer of 2018, subsequently reporting its recommendations to government in spring 2019.
+The Task Force will undertake its engagement, assessment and advisory work starting in the summer of 2018, subsequently reporting its recommendations to government in fall 2019.

 Why is the Emerging Economy Task Force needed?